sinedied/articles/articles/serverless/azure-swag/azure-swag.md

 ---
-title: The easy way to serverless web apps and APIs with Azure SWAG
+title: The easy way to serverless web apps and APIs with Azure Static Web Apps and GitHub
 published: true
-description: 'If you''re building web apps with custom APIs, Azure SWAG may become your next best friend.
+description: 'If you''re building web apps with custom APIs, Azure Azure Static Web Apps may become your next best friend.
 Streamlined serverless deployment, all from GitHub.
 With a Free tier.
 Wanna take a look?'
 tags: 'webdev, beginners, javascript, azure'
 cover_image: ./assets/azure-swag-banner.jpg
 canonical_url: null